Tuminha/Restaurant-Rating/README.md

 ---

 **Note**: This project demonstrates practical application of supervised machine learning regression techniques for predicting restaurant ratings, combining data science fundamentals with real-world problem-solving.

+Let's dive into the data and start uncovering the patterns that separate 5-star establishments from the rest!